 4. Carry a balance occasionally?
 Keep a low interest credit card in your wallet

-If you carry a balance from time to time, get a low interest credit card with no annual fee as a back-up credit card.
+If you carry a balance from time to time, get a low interest credit card with no annual fee as a back-up credit card, like the MBNA True Line® Mastercard®, which charges a low 12.99% interest on purchases and balance transfers, and 24.99% interest on cash advances.
 That way, if you ever need to make a purchase you know will revolve month to month, you’ll be able to do so at a lower interest rate.

 5. If you carry a balance, always look for a balance transfer offer

-If you already carry a balance, keep an eye out for low rate balance transfer offers that might offer you 0% to 1.99% rate for 6 to 12 months, and actively transfer your balances.
-Transferring balances to a lower interest rate can save you hundreds if not thousands per year.
+If you already carry a balance, keep an eye out for low rate balance transfer offers that might offer you up to a 1.99% rate for 6 to 12 months, and actively transfer your balances.

 6. Don’t use the same credit card to charge and carry balances